Klosmi/WP-dev/WPDevNotes.md

   Let's register a CSS file:

   in the assets/index.html template file: we can see a lot of styles.
-  We are going to add the the `enqueue.php` file the google fints style.
+  We are going to add the the `enqueue.php` file the google fonts style.
   *index.html*
 ```
   <!DOCTYPE html>